I-95 Rappahannock River Crossing Environmental Study

 The goal of the Rappahannock River Crossing is to improve I-95 congestion by providing local traffic with an additional route to travel between Route 17 and Route 3.
 The existing I-95 interchanges at Route 17 and Route 3 would also be modified.

 The Rappahannock River Crossing project does not include the Rappahannock Parkway, which is a separate project.
 Consequently, this study will not include study of the proposed design concept for Rappahannock Parkway.

 An environmental study begins with an examination of the project’s purpose and need.
 An Environmental Assessment (EA) will be performed for this study, which will examine the potential impact of the project on natural resources, historic and archeological resources, air, and noise.

 As a separate effort, an Interchange Modification Report (IMR) is underway for the Rappahannock River Crossing.
 This report is a federally-required document submitted to the Federal Highway Administration that analyses how a change to an existing interchange would affect traffic flow on the interstate, and traffic on the key arteries leading to the interstate.

 Click Here to view a map of the study area.

-A public hearing will be held on the study’s findings and recommendations, which is currently projected for late fall 2014.
+A public hearing will be held on the study’s findings and recommendations, which is currently projected for early 2015.
 The hearing time, date and location will be advertised on VDOT’s website and in Fredericksburg area newspapers a minimum of 30 days in advance.